ppy/osu-wiki/wiki/BBCode/en.md

 Clicking a markup button without highlighting any text will create a set of open and closed tags around the text cursor in the post editor.
 Highlighting the text before clicking a markup button will surround said text with the tags.

-Users who wish to combine formatting onto a single section of text can do so by placing these tags inside of one another.
+Users, who wish to combine formatting onto a single section of text, can do so by placing BBCode tags inside of one another.
 However, the order and nesting of these tags **must be respected** when combining.
 Failure to do so will break the formatting.

 A set of correct and incorrect usages of nested tags is described below: